groovybits/consciousChat/README.md

 - **Stochastic Token Generation**: The chatbot can generate a variable number of tokens per response, making the conversation feel more dynamic and natural.
 - **Stream Speak**: Streams the conversation per `tokenstospeak` value instead of speaking at new lines.
 - **Episode Mode**: Enables the output to follow a TV episode script format.
+- **Multi-Lingual**: Ability to speak in most languages on output text and voice (if uroman.pl is installed).

 ## Recommended Models